Standards of Student Conduct

 Unless the Hearing Panel determines to proceed otherwise, the college representative and the student shall each be permitted to make a ten (10) minute opening statement.

 Thereafter, the college representative shall make the first presentation of facts supporting the disciplinary action.
-The student then presents his/her evidence.
-The college representative may present rebuttal evidence after the student completes his/her evidence.
+The student then presents his/her/their evidence.
+The college representative may present rebuttal evidence after the student completes his/her/their evidence.

 Evidence for Hearing